What would it be like if….you were living more intentionally?

-Intentional living (Wikipedia) is any lifestyle based on an individual or group’s conscious attempts to live according to their values and beliefs.
+In the Wikipedia sense, Intentional living is any lifestyle, based on an individual’s conscious attempts to live according to their values and beliefs.
 These can include lifestyles based on religious, political or ethical values, as well as for personal development, transformation and coaching.

 Top 4 Ways To Live With Intention

 Every morning is a new day, full of choice and opportunity.
 But self-motivation is different for everyone.
 So go easy on yourself when setting up new intentions and routines.
 Find out what drives you to be happy.
 In order to make a powerful choice to begin a sustainable new habit, it’s a good idea to create a favourable environment that’s flexible for everyone involved.
 Let’s say you have a family of four.
 Your idea of a new fitness routine might be different from your spouses.

 Having said that, you have to take responsibility for the choices you make each day.

 Napolean Hill states that you can choose to have certain thoughts.
 Therefore, you have the power to be mindful of your daily habits, attitude and choices.
 Also, your past circumstances don’t necessarily have to dictate your life in the future.
 You have a choice as to how you live your life and how you will show up in the world.
 You have a choice on whether you repeat the same pattern of living that you have been for years… or make a choice that every morning is a new opportunity for new thought programming.